 When choosing such technology for devices to be fitted on door locks, or other places that need to be kept safe.
-The biggest security based issued we are faced with tends to be.
-“Can we identify fake fingerprints?”.
+The biggest security based issues we are faced with tends to be: “Can we identify fake fingerprints?”.
 Because the last thing you want is for someone to copy your own fingerprint ID and then run riot in your home.

 So what’s available on the market now?

 First of all, the two types of fingerprint recognition sensors widely used in door locks are optical identification protocols, and capacitive sensors.